 Reciprocal peer observation can provide a valuable opportunity for supervisors to share ideas and reflect on the practice and challenges of teaching and learning.
-It is productive when approached in this way and not a narrow scrutiny of ‘performance’.
+It is productive when approached in this way rather than as a narrow scrutiny of ‘performance’.
 There are many different ways of going about peer observation.
-This page gives some guidance on a basic structure for peer observation, including preparation for the observation and for the discussion which follows it.
+This page gives some guidance on a basic structure, including preparation for the observation and for the discussion which follows it.
 For those who are new to peer observation, there are also some general considerations relating to giving and receiving constructive feedback.

 A basic structure for reciprocal peer observation of supervisions

-- the observation partners agree in advance of the observations what each hopes to learn through the process and when they will meet to discuss reflections and questions after the observations have taken place
+- The observation partners agree in advance what each hopes to learn through the process, and when they will meet to discuss reflections and questions after the observations have taken place.

-- in advance of the observations, the supervisor explain the purpose of the exercise to relevant supervisees (in particular, that the supervisees are not the subject of the observation and that they are not being assessed)
+- In advance of the observations, the supervisor explains the purpose of the exercise to relevant supervisees (in particular, that the supervisees are not the subject of the observation and that they are not being assessed).

 Sample structures for peer observation notes

-The supervisor who will be observed provides information in advance about:
+The supervisor to be observed provides information in advance about:

 In preparation for a discussion after the observation, the observer should: